-Several studies have suggested that ingesting high amounts of arsenic in drinking water is linked to a greater risk of bladder cancer.
+Several have suggested that ingesting high amounts of arsenic in drinking water is linked to a greater risk of bladder cancer.
 Researchers aren’t exactly sure why exposure to this element is related to cancer.
 Most of the drinking water in the United States contains low levels of arsenic, but this may be a concern for people in other parts of the world.

 3. Workplace chemicals

 Certain chemicals that are used in the workplace have been associated with a higher chance of developing bladder cancer.
-Studies estimate that occupational exposure to chemical agents is responsible for 18 percent of bladder cancer cases.
+Studies estimate that occupational exposure to chemical agents is responsible for of bladder cancer cases.

 Doctors believe contact with certain agents leads to bladder cancer because your kidneys help filter harmful chemicals from your bloodstream and distribute them into your bladder.

 Substances used in the manufacturing of rubber, dyes, leather, and paint products are thought to affect your risk of bladder cancer.
 Some of these chemicals include benzidine and beta-naphthylamine, which are known as aromatic amines.

 You’re at an increased risk for bladder cancer if you work in the following professions:

 That’s because people in those professions are exposed to harmful chemicals on a regular basis.